-This Video Viernes lesson focuses on talking through initial conversation around palliative care in Spanish with your Latino patients: Atención paliativa.
+This Medical Spanish lesson focuses on talking through initial conversation around palliative care in Spanish with your Latino patients: Atención paliativa.

 Palliative care is a delicate topic as you speak with patients with severe illnesses and you definitely want to make sure you’ve got language support with you as you are discussing some palliative care options with them